RandomcodeDev/chifir-engine/README.md

 - For Windows, you need Visual Studio 2022 (or any version with C++17 support).
 You can also build with Clang, but you still need VS. You also (will, in the future) need the GDK to build the x64 version.
 There is support for cross compiling, using Clang and the Windows SDK/MSVC headers.
 - For the original Xbox, you need the SDK or the source code, either is easy to find.
+To use the SDK, make sure the `XDK` environment variable is set.
+If you're using the source code, you need `<source tree>/public/xdk` symlinked to `<Chifir repo>/external/xbox`.
-- For Xbox 360, you need the SDK, it's on Internet Archive.
+- ~~For Xbox 360, you need the SDK, it's on Internet Archive.
+You'll also need my LLVM fork when it's done.~~
 - For Switch, you need version 15.3.2 of the SDK, the private repo, and my private fork of xmake.
 - For PS4, you need version 8.008 of the SDK, the private repo, and my private fork of xmake.
 - For Linux, you need Clang and glibc.
 GCC isn't supported and isn't a priority, especially MinGW.